 Students are encouraged to:

 - Enroll in a 4-unit internship course.
-Internship courses meet elective units within the concentration - students may enroll twice for credit (8 units total).
+Internship courses meet elective units within the concentration.
+Earn course credit while gaining experience!

 - Prepare a résumé.

 - Enroll for credit.
-Once an internship is identified, understand the 'enrolling for credit' process, as well as the 'earning internship credit', which are reviewed below.
+Once an internship is obtained, understand the 'enrolling for credit' process, as well as the 'earning internship credit', which are reviewed below.

 Enrolling for Credit